Emotional Affairs At Work: Understanding The Limits For Close Office Relationships

 It's often easier to find a spark of passion with someone new than it is to rebuild a spark of passion that has faded with someone you already know.
 Nevertheless, you owe it to yourself and to your partner to focus on the relationship you committed to.
 It is tempting to say that emotional connections are no big deal.
 But they can quickly turn into damaging secrets that take you away from your partner.

 Understanding how to follow through on healthy tactics for maintaining a healthy relationship takes practice and patience.
 Navigating connections with enticing coworkers or the damage from dishonesty are challenging as well.
-Professional counselors like the ones at Regain are ready to work with you to navigate these issues.
+Professional counselors like the ones at ReGain are ready to work with you to navigate these issues.

 Emotional affairs are real and do real damage.
-We all like making friends, and coworkers have a lot of potential to turn into something more.
+We all like making friends, and coworkers have a lot of potentials to turn into something more.
 If you are careful about conducting yourself with true professionalism and recognize when feelings become an issue, you can avoid these problems before they begin.